NotTooScareyShellScripts/revfat-4rpi.sh/README.md

  Requirements

-     The actual rpi install image you created with livemedia-creator already! * Script Currently setup to expect a 3 partition layer as follows.
+     The actual rpi install image you created with livemedia-creator already!

+     * Script Currently setup to expect a 3 partition layer as follows:
             1:/boot 2:swap 3:/rootfs .
                If  dont use 3 parts as stated in your lmc project, change the script as needed.

      Also,